Welcome to the Media Copyright Agency.

 The MCA’s role is to ensure that publishers’ rights are respected and the value of their work is appropriately recognised and remunerated.

-The MCA currently represents more than 40 publishers covering 250 publications including their digital content too.
+The MCA currently represents around 40 publishers covering 200 publications including their digital content too.

 If you would like the MCA to represent your content, please contact us to discuss.